projectcejorp/project/README.md

 Step 4: Download experimental data

 You can download the data from [here](https://drive.google.com/file/d/1vVOakChiRJwV8MCXc_2HjHjRcXxzuIEW/view?usp=sharing).
-Upload downloading, please copy the data to the root directory.
+After downloading, please copy the data to the root directory.
 A detailed description can be found inside the downloaded file.

 # Examples of running defense.